- There are several strategies for implementing more sustainable procurement of goods and services.

 Sustainable procurement is when organisations meet their needs for goods, services, works and utilities in a way that achieves value for money on a whole-life basis.
 This generates benefits for the organisation, society and the economy while minimising damage to the environment.

-The department’s identified a continuing role for sustainable procurement with a strategic direction to embed sustainability into health sector procurement.
+The department’s Environmental Sustainability Strategy 2018-19 to identified a continuing role for sustainable procurement with a strategic direction to embed sustainability into health sector procurement.
 Principles identified by stakeholders during the strategy development included the importance of:

 - Evidence-based decisions: Evidence-based sustainable practices will be part of our daily work, and procurement will include life cycle assessments and ethical and sustainability considerations.
 Data will be collected and form the basis of continuous improvements.